In short: yes, some do. The longer answer is more useful.

 What “PFAS-free” and “BPA-free” usually mean

-As awareness of these chemicals has grown, more brands are marketing themselves as PFAS-free or BPA-free.
-Often the claim is real.
-Often it also rests on a supplier certification issued earlier in the supply chain - at the fiber or yarn stage, before dyeing, finishing, or final assembly.
+As awareness of these chemicals has grown, more brands are marketing themselves as non toxic or clean.
+Often the claim rests on a supplier certification issued earlier in the supply chain - at the fiber or yarn stage (e.g. organic cotton), before dyeing, finishing, or final assembly.
 That matters, because new chemistry can enter the product at any of those later steps.

 The more meaningful standard is finished garment testing: independent lab analysis of the actual piece you wear, after all processing is complete.
-Because ultimately, consumers don't wear a yarn certificate.
-They wear the finished article.
+Because ultimately, consumers should know what is on the finished article that they put on their skin.

 How Definite Articles approaches it